vectorgrp/XCPlite/test/queue_test/README.md

 - Misspelled, rename mc_queue_peak to mc_queue_peek
 - Clarify the semantics of mc_queue_pop, it does need a release, documentation is misleading
 - Unclear purpose of the offset field in McQueueBuffer, waste of resources
+- No spinlock hint in the producer spin loop, likely contributing to the large variance in lock times on non-real-time OS

 ## Inline wrappers to switch to the XCPlite queue in reference.h